k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 KLoader itself has a few basic prerequisites.
 Nothing complicated is done to load these, its jut done using a require_once and with Koowa::getPath();.
 First it grabs exception handling,

-As a side note both Exception and identifier are misspelled.
+{::observation} As a side note both Exception and identifier are misspelled.{:/observation}

 It looks like Koowa follows a strict convention of first creating interfaces and then implementations.
 I'm not sure if I like the obsessive level of this, but I imagine it accomplishes allot; 1.
 Makes the core easily extendable.
 2. Makes sure